 The solidity is expressed through large letters positioned at different levels, which create a relaxed atmosphere.
 This makes them appear to bounce, conveying a sense of childlike excitement because Halloween is eagerly anticipated by children who go house to house in groups to get candy.

-The festive mood is manifested in the decorative shape of the glyphs and the surrounding stars, reminiscent of fireworks or confetti.
-The large and expressive letters have an original look: they are not standard print characters but drawn elements, each with its personality.
+The festive mood is conveyed through the decorative shapes of the glyphs and the surrounding stars, evoking fireworks or confetti.
+The large and expressive letters have an original look: they are not standard print characters but drawn elements, each with its own personality.
 Some are soft due to rounding (“S,” “P,” “R”), others are intimidating (“T” resembles bat wings), and some are neutral (“I”).

 Brightness is evident in the palette, which includes gold, red, and black.
-The largest area is given to yellow – the color of autumn, stars, the moon, and night lanterns.
+The largest area is given to yellow, the color of autumn, stars, the moon, and night lanterns.
 The entire inscription is painted in this color.
 The other colors harmoniously emphasize its exclusivity: they frame all the elements with neat, thin lines, highlighting the texture.
-The rich colors create high contrast, conveying peak joy and making the name easily distinguishable on all types of displays.
+The rich colors create high contrast, conveying peak joy and making the name easily distinguishable across all display types.

 The glyphs and stars touch due to the double outline and small spacing between characters.
-At the same time, they do not merge, maintaining the optimal readability of the name.
+At the same time, they do not merge, preserving the name’s optimal readability.
 The high color contrast also contributes to the good clarity of the text, even with small intra-letter spacing.
 Such a logo is significant for a brand that produces and sells Halloween paraphernalia because it attracts rather than repels customers thanks to its festive design.